gaia-pipeline/docs/content/operations/docker.md

 Gaia allows you to enable Docker pipeline runs via two different options:

-1. Set the Docker switch next to the "Start Pipeline"-Button to "Docker enabled" before running the pipeline.
+1. On the UI, set the Docker switch next to the "Start Pipeline" button to "Docker enabled" before running the pipeline.
    This will automatically enable Docker pipeline runs for this pipeline only.
-2. Enable the auto docker mode via "-auto-docker-mode" which will automatically enable Docker pipeline runs for all pipelines globally.
+2. Enable the auto docker mode via "-auto-docker-mode" which will automatically enable Docker pipeline runs for all pipelines globally when starting up Gaia from the command line.

 ### Docker Pipelines via Gaia worker